 Purpose:

 In honor of World AIDS Day (WAD), this Art Showcase invites Artist of all ages to express themselves or use a form of art to express the importance of awareness and prevention.
-This challenge aims to highlight the importance of prevention and education in improving health outcomes for everyone, regardless of their background, social identity or any other distinguishing factors
+This challenge aims to highlight the importance of prevention and education in improving health outcomes for everyone, regardless of their background, social identity or any other distinguishing factors.

 What is Prevention?
 Prevention involves taking proactive steps to reduce the risk of illness or injury before they occur, rather than treating them afterward.
 In the context of HIV/AIDS, prevention includes educating and promoting safe sex practices, raising awareness about preventive measures, increasing access to healthcare, and supporting communities in need.